This post may contain affiliate links. Please read our full Disclosure Policy.

 Deb knew this space was going to be used for not only an office but also as a studio space.
 She also knew that there was an old chimney that ran up the wall and she wanted to try and expose that!
 Exposing the chimney and paring it with ship lap would be the ideal look in this space.
 There already was a small closet in the room so she purged all unnecessary items and condensed all her needs to fit into that closet.

 The key to organization we have come to realize over the years is that you need to think about areas of your home being more valuable for some items over others!
 If you put items closer to where they are needed that it is easier to maintain a clean and organized home.

-For more Storage Solution Ideas you can check out our previous post HERE.
+For more organization Ideas you can check out my 10 simple organization ideas!

 You wouldn’t put your fridge in the laundry room, just like you wouldn’t put your bed in the kitchen.
 When items in your home have designated areas that actually make sense it really does make life easier.

 I had brought coat racks back with me from France last summer and also had this pretty salvaged hook from New York!
 She painted these the same colour she painted the floors in this room.
 Hanging it in this space allows her to change up the decor seasonally with out making marks on the walls!

 Again, allowing your decor to have 2 functions – 1.
 Decor 2.
 Storage.
 Hooks let us hang things like the market baskets that we carry in our Vintage Society shop, but these items are also pretty and look displayed.

 ,Make sure the decor you add to your space is inspiring to you in some way.
 Just because that Ikea desk is affordable, doesn’t mean you are going to love how it feels in a room.
 Invest in one or two items that you love to make the space feel more like YOU!